 Topical Anesthetics

-Before injecting a local anesthetic, dentists may apply a topical anaesthetic to numb the surface area of the gums.
-While this numbing effect is short-lived—usually lasting just around 5-15 minutes—it reduces the initial discomfort from the injection.
+Dentists may apply a topical anaesthetic to numb the surface area of the gums.
+This numbing effect is short-lived — usually lasting just around 5–15 minutes.

 Local Anesthetics

-Local anesthetics are the most frequently used agents for dental numbing.
-These medications temporarily block the nerve signals in a specific area, providing pain relief during treatment.
+These temporarily block the nerve signals in a specific area, providing pain relief during treatment.

 Examples of common local anesthetics include: